 Magic Shows by Sharpo!
 We are your local Los Angeles, California Party Entertainment Company!

-Eric is a Magician Member of the Academy of Magical Arts at the Magic Castle in Hollywood.
+Hi, I'm Eric Sharp.
+I am a Magician Member of the Academy of Magical Arts at the Magic Castle in Hollywood.

 Yes that is Sharpo as the Magician in great commercial for Harrah's Resort!
 The First Resort For Fun!